#1 – A Paradigm Shift

 Ego-states exist in a psychic realm.
 (It’s the best term I have for it right now.)
 It’s a place outside time and space.
 It’s a reality sustained by the ego-state’s own energy and consciousness.
 We would see it as a slice in time.
 Yet to the ego-state, it is its whole world.
 They live in their own eternal present.

 It’s a realm governed by the laws of consciousness, not matter.
 In these realms, a ten year-old can fly, and a child can hide in a thimble.
 It’s a realm more akin to the dreamworld, where consciousness lives unfettered from the flesh.
 In fact, our ego-states often present in our dreams and give us glimpses into this psychic world.
 Like Peter Pan and his band of boys, most ego-states do not grow up unless, or until, they are awakened to a different consciousness.
 Most of these inner beings are not even aware of the conscious personality or current reality.

-They are created especially in childhood and adolescence when the ego-self is most vulnerable and ego identity is still developing.
-Ego-states are also created in adulthood, but not as frequently, unless a person is subjected to ongoing trauma.
-An adult’s ego-defenses are usually more developed than a child’s.
-Adults usually have developed coping mechanisms that enable them to deal with the outside world without being overwhelmed.
+Ego-states are created especially in childhood and adolescence when the ego-self is most vulnerable and a child’s ego-identity and defenses are still developing.
+Ego-states are also created in adulthood, but not as frequently, unless a person is subjected to ongoing trauma such as war or domestic abuse.
+An adult’s ego-defenses and coping mechanisms are usually more developed than a child’s and enable a person to deal with the outside world without being overwhelmed.